 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Autodesk, Inc. (ADSK) and Bentley Systems, Incorporated (BSY) based on recent data.
+Below is a comparative overview of key strengths and weaknesses for Autodesk, Inc. (ADSK) and Bentley Systems, Incorporated (BSY) based on the latest financial and operational data.

 Risk Analysis